-Anthropology at its core is the study of human cultures.
-Throughout history, human groups have employed a variety of methods to deal with the complexities of social life, social order, and social change.
+At its core, Anthropology is the study of human cultures.
+Webster students study human groups in the Cultural Anthropology degree program and how they have employed a variety of methods to deal with the complexities of social life, social order and social change throughout history.

 Skills and Methods

-Webster University's cultural anthropology program will help you develop a multicultural understanding of the historical and current human experience, as well as the analytical skills necessary for critically evaluating the diversity of human belief systems, past and present.
-The bachelor?s degree curriculum provides students with an international approach to global issues such as international development, non-governmental organizations, and the non-profit/philanthropic sector.
+Webster University's Cultural Anthropology program helps students develop a multicultural understanding of the human experience, as well as the analytical skills necessary for critically evaluating the diversity of human belief systems.
+The curriculum provides students with an international approach to global issues and transnationalism.

 Careers in Anthropology

-Anthropology graduates pursue a wide variety of post-graduate opportunities, from law school or governmental professions to sociological research, business or academic careers and cultural anthropology careers.
-Some pursue careers in teaching, social service, museums, historical societies, nonprofit organizational settings, or corporations, while others are preparing for admission to graduate and professional training programs.
+Anthropology graduates pursue a wide variety of post-graduate opportunities, from law school or governmental professions to sociological research and cultural anthropology careers.
+Many students pursue careers in teaching, social service, museums, historical societies, nonprofit organizational settings or corporations.

 Points of Distinction